 One of the most important qualifiers is your ability to handle the debt obligation.
-This is typically calculated by using the debt service coverage ratio (DSCR).
-That ratio measures the annual net operating income (NOI) of the property, which is the total gross income from rents, less property taxes, insurance, utilities, repairs and maintenance, and sometimes a vacancy factor.
+This typically is calculated by using the DSCR.
+That ratio measures the annual net operating income (NOI) of the property, which is the total gross income from rents, fewer property taxes, insurance, utilities, repairs and maintenance and, sometimes, a vacancy factor.
 The net annual operating income must be sufficient to cover at least the annual carrying costs for the financing.
-100% coverage is expressed as 1.00, and lenders will typically require a ratio of 1.1 – 1.25.
+100% coverage is expressed as 1.00, and lenders will typically require a ratio of 1.1 to 1.25.

-You (and other owners) also have to supply a resume to demonstrate your prior experience working on the type of project that you’re currently undertaking.
+You and other owners also have to supply a resume to demonstrate your prior experience working on the type of project that you’re currently undertaking.
 Your level of experience will have an impact on the size of the loan you’ll receive, the cost of originations, and the amount you be asked to hold in reserve.
-You can generally assume that if you have no prior experience in the project you need the loan for, that the loan will not be approved.
+Generally, you can assume that if you have no prior experience in the project you need the loan for, that the loan will not be approved.

 Commercial bridge loans, in general, will not exceed the total net worth of the individuals applying for the loan.
 When applying for a bridge financing, you will have to provide financial statements on all principals.
 The lender will use these to evaluate the financial strength of the individual or group applying.
 They will also use it to determine the collective net worth of the applicants.
 You can use our free net worth worksheet to calculate and document your net worth.

 While credit score play a very significant role in qualifying for many other types of financing, they are not as important for commercial bridge loans.
-Most bridge loan providers will check your credit, and will expect a credit score above 650, however this is primarily to verify that refinancing the loan with permanent financing is a viable exit strategy.
-DSCR and other measurements, like net worth, will be more important qualifications than credit scores.
+Most bridge loan providers will check your credit and will expect a credit score above 650.
+However, this is primarily to verify that refinancing the loan with permanent financing is a viable exit strategy.
+DSCR and other measurements, such as net worth, will be more important qualifications than credit scores.